This page is meant to answer many general questions related to

 world from September to November each year.
 The winning team from each Regional

-Contest advances to the Contest Finals, typically held in mid-March to
+Contest advances to the World Finals, typically held in mid-May to

 team of three students tries to solve as many problems as possible,

-programming the solutions in C++ or Java.
+programming the solutions in C++, Java, or Python.
 The team that solves the most

 problems correctly wins, with ties broken by the least total time (the